-Patients born with Ehlers-Danlos syndrome often fight many for years for proper diagnosis, recognition, and treatment.
+People born with Ehlers-Danlos syndrome (EDS) often fight for years for proper diagnosis, recognition, and treatment.

-Most patients wait more than a decade to obtain diagnosis.
+Most people wait more than a decade to obtain diagnosis.

 Their fight can be a difficult, tortuous road.
-Because of the multisystemic nature of many forms of Ehlers-Danlos, too many patients struggle for over a decade to obtain comprehensive diagnosis and treatment for their overall condition.
+Because of the multisystemic nature of the Ehlers-Danlos syndromes, too many people struggle for over a decade to obtain comprehensive diagnosis and treatment for their overall condition.
 As a result, many are not diagnosed until much later in life when damage to joints can be irreversible.

 #ItsOurTime for educating the medical world, to ensure symptoms will be recognized sooner and diagnosis is no longer not such a battle to receive.
-With the new 2017 classification our hope and strength is building and we work towards a time when patients will no longer have to wait years for a diagnosis.
+Our hope and strength are building and we work towards a time when people will no longer have to wait years for a diagnosis.

 Christina studied cello at the Royal College of Music before completing a Masters in Musical Theatre Performance at Mountview Academy of Theatre Arts.